trifectatechfoundation/trifectatech-website/content/blog/Calling for memory safety incentives in EU cybersecurity policies.md

 The statement is a joint effort by secure-by-design experts at leading organizations, including Siemens Mobility, Sovereign Tech Agency, OpenSSF, Google, the Linux Foundation, the Rust Foundation, and national cybersecurity committees.

-It has been endorsed by European companies at the forefront of technology, such as Infineon Technologies AG, as well as industry and academic experts, including specialists at Signify, Volvo Cars, Radboud University, and TU Delft.
+It has been endorsed by European companies at the forefront of technology, such as Infineon Technologies AG, as well as industry and academic experts, including specialists at Signify, Volvo Cars, Radboud University, and Delft University of Technology.

 Executive summary: